 For the most part, the Hawaiian monk seal lives in the northwestern part of the archipelago around the Leeward Islands.
 However, you can also see them resting on the beaches of the main islands.
 Here, they like to feed on bony fish, crustaceans, and even octopuses.

 As is the case with the Mediterranean monk seal, the Hawaiian monk seal is listed as endangered by the IUCN.
-Although it is preyed upon by the Galapagos shark, great white shark, and tiger shark, most of the seal’s population decline is due to human disturbance of their habitat.
+Although it is preyed upon by some of the common shark species like Galapagos shark, great white shark, and tiger shark, most of the seal’s population decline is due to human disturbance of their habitat.
 The species also has very low genetic diversity, which is a potential threat to its long-term survival.

 1.3 Northern Elephant Seal